 - Leads to Healthier Pregnancies and Births – Pregnant women are more prone to gingivitis due to increased hormone levels and so have to be careful with their oral health.
 While there is no proven direct link, statistics show that premature births and low birth weights occur at a higher rate in women who have gum disease.
 In addition, it is possible for oral bacteria to reach the uterus, which means that a mother can pass gum disease on to an unborn child.

 - Enhances Self-Esteem and Confidence – If you are dealing with gum disease or tooth decay, then you are probably dealing with bad breath, missing teeth, and other issues that can undermine your confidence in social situations.
 You feel better with a beautiful smile.
 You concentrate better and sleep better.
 You can also eat the foods you enjoy, chew them thoroughly and digest them well, which leads to a higher quality of life.

 Emphasize Oral Health as a Key to Longevity

 It cannot be overstated how important your gum health is to your long-term well-being.
 It is perhaps the best reason why you should see your dentist at least twice a year.
-Jeffrey D. Clark, DDS, is a premier dentist in Arizona, and he and his entire team at Scottsdale Dental Excellence look forward to helping you achieve a great smile and better quality of life.
+Jeffrey D. Clark, DDS, is a premier dentist in Arizona, and he and his entire team at Scottsdale Cosmetic Dentistry Excellence look forward to helping you achieve a great smile and better quality of life.
 Schedule today by calling us at 480 585 1853.